-Netflix February 2017: Here’s What’s Coming To, And Leaving, Netflix In February
+Netflix February 2017: Here’s What’s Coming To And Leaving Netflix In February

-Netflix has finally released the complete list of all the title’s that will be coming to, and leaving, the streaming service in February.
+Netflix has finally released the complete list of all the titles that will be coming to and leaving the streaming service in February.

-Along with a whole slew of new titles, including Finding Dory, Magic Mike, and Twilight, there is also several Netflix originals that will be making their debut in February.
+Along with a whole slew of new titles, including Finding Dory, Magic Mike, and Twilight, there is also several Netflix originals that will make their debuts in February.
 Michael Bolton’s Big, Sexy Valentine’s Day Special, David Brent: Life on the Road, Stronger Than the World, Daniel Sosa: Sosafado, Imperial Dreams, and Santa Clarita Diet are just a few of the originals that will be available next month.

 ALERT: Here’s a complete list of everything that’s coming to and leaving Netflix in February 2017???????????? https://t.co/IJX9z4EB1c pic.twitter.com/5btLPnxQBe